maddenp-cu/EAGLE/docs/nested_eagle.rst

 Model Architecture
 ------------------

-- Encoder
-    - GraphTransformer
-- Processor
+Encoder: Graph Transformer

-    - Transformer with 512 channels and a window size of 4320
+Processor: Shifted Window Transformer with 512 channels
-- Decoder
-    - GraphTransformer

-Graph:
-- Encoder-decoder only
+Decoder: Graph Transformer

+Graph: Used for the encoder and decoder to connect targets to nodes via nearest neighbors (encoder_knn=12, decode_knn=3).
+Latent mesh is 4 times more coarse than native data.